miguelgonpam/VM-i386-32bit/README.md

 make
 sudo make install
 ```
 And we will have the cross compiler on the Output folder.
-We can either add the `$(OUTPUT)/bin/` folder to the path or create a symbolic link to the i386-linux-musl-gcc object.
+We can either add the `$(OUTPUT)/bin/` folder to the PATH or create a symbolic link to the i386-linux-musl-gcc object.
 ```
 ln -s /usr/local/gcc-i386/bin/i386-linux-musl-gcc gcc-i386
 ```